 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-MONGOLIA PHOTOGRAPHY TOURS: EAGLE HUNTERS OF WESTERN MONGOLIA: ITINERARY
+MONGOLIA PHOTOGRAPHY TOURS: EAGLE HUNTERS OF WESTERN MONGOLIA: DETAILED ITINERARY

 Day 1 Our Eagle Hunters of Western Mongolia photography tour will begin this morning at Ulaanbaatar’s Chinggis Khan Airport.

 Transfers to the hotel will be provided and, subsequently, we will enjoy an excursion to the Gandan monastery, Sukhbaatar Square and Zaisan Hill before returning to our hotel for a welcome dinner.